 Antrochoanal polyps represent only ~5% of sinonasal polyps 3.
-They are most commonly seen in young adults in 3rd to 5th decades.
+They are most commonly seen in young adults in their 3rd to 5th decades.
 They are slightly more common in males than females 3.

 Clinical presentation is usually with an obstructed nasal passage and/or sinus symptoms.
 Occasionally, larger masses may prolapse posteriorly enough that they may be visible through the mouth as they hang down from the nasopharynx 5.